 Connecting and Communicating With Your Audience, Part 3

-Earlier, Peter shared “How to Work With an Editor: The 4 Steps of Editing Your Book” in which he discusses the four unique editing stages.
-Today, I’m going to discuss two commonly heard editing terms it’s important for all writers and business owners to understand: editing and proofreading.
+Peter shared “How to Work With an Editor: The 4 Steps of Editing Your Book” where he discussed the four unique editing stages.
+Today, I’m going to discuss why it’s important for all writers and business owners to know and understand two editing terms: editing and proofreading.

-The editing process look is unique for each type of project.
-The one common element is editing makes sure your message flows from one point to the next, the structure of your story is consistent, and you cover all of the topics from your outline.
+The editing process is unique for each type of project; however, one common element for any project is editing ensures your message flows from one point to the next, the structure of your story is consistent, and you cover all of the topics from your outline.

 Editing starts off with the big picture and then gradually focuses in on the smaller, more detailed items.
 A book goes through developmental editing first.
 That is, an editor will read through the book looking for errors in the overarching story.
 They make sure the author is appropriately making the point they want to make.
 Here is where you might rearrange paragraphs, sections, or even chapters to make sure the reader can understand your story.

 Next up comes the line edit.
-Here is where the overall structure of the piece has been decided and the editor focuses in on the small details.
+The overall structure of the piece has been decided and the editor focuses in on the small details.
 Did the author use the correct word choice?
 Are you using the active voice instead of the passive voice?
-Are character’s details matching (do the character’s eyes stay the same color?
-Do they spell their name the same throughout?)?
-This is where smaller areas of the book can be changed.
+Are the character’s details matching (do the character’s eyes stay the same color?
+Is their name spelled consistently throughout)?
+This is where small, yet important details of the book can be changed.

 This process takes into consideration making sure there is consistency in grammar, capitalization, numbers, and punctuation.

 Proofreading can literally mean life or death.
-My proofreading skills wen into launch mode when I had my medical transcription company.
-It was imperative to make sure what we were transcribing was correct and attention to detail was critical.
+My proofreading skills went into launch mode when I had my medical transcription company.
+It was imperative to make sure the information we transcribed was correct and attention to detail was critical.
 If the physician dictated right knee replacement and 45 seconds later dictated he was going to perform a left knee replacement it had to be pointed out and questioned.

 Poor proofreading may not mean life or death in business (unless it kills your reputation), but here’s a true story of what happened to a friend and colleague of mine.

-I was visiting my friend and she had received her printer’s proof for review.
+I was visiting my friend and she had received the printer’s proof of her book for review.
 I asked her if I could read it.
-She said yes, and while I wasn’t reading it for corrections, I noticed an error on her Acknowledgement page.
+She said yes, and while I wasn’t reading it for corrections, I noticed an error on her Acknowledgment page.
 A very notable, high-level business coach’s name was misspelled.
 I had a pencil so I made a small mark in the book and kept reading.
 After a bit of time I asked my friend if her copy had been proofread.
 She said yes.
-At this point I had noticed about ten misspelled words and other issues in the book.
+At this point I had noticed about ten misspelled words and other issues in her printer’s proof.
 I wasn’t quite sure how to broach the subject, but mentioned this to her.
 She was shocked to say the least.
 My friend then asked me if I would proof it.
-Of course, I said yes! 🙂
+Of course, I said yes!

 After proofing the book, I came to the bibliography and my brain said, “well if this has been professionally proofed I shouldn’t have to review it.”
 (Okay, bibliographies are no fun to check :)), but I pride myself on finishing a job no matter what.
-As I verified the references I came across an author’s name and the title of the book and both were misspelled!
+While verifying the references I came across an author’s name and the title of the book and both were misspelled!

 Editing is Crucial!